 Stenotrophomonas maltophilia is another emerging multi-drug resistant opportunistic pathogen originating in hospital settings, especially among immunocompromised hosts.
 S. maltophilia has shown to cause latent pulmonary infection in immunocompromised patients and its colonization rates in cystic fibrosis patients have been increasing.
 Lastly, Streptococcus pneumoniae is a commensal microorganism that colonizes the upper respiratory tract in healthy individuals.
 However, in susceptible individuals with weaker immune systems, such as the elderly, the bacterium may become pathogenic and spread to other locations to cause disease.

 Clinical studies have started identifying possible co-infecting bacteria in COVID-19 patients.
 Amongst these S. pneumoniae has been shown to be the most common, although we have not come across any studies that indicated that S. maltophila detected as co-infecting pathogens.
 Our analysis raises the possibility that S. maltophila could be present as a co-infection in the COVID-19 patients.
-Both of these bacteria are known to be nosocomial, opportunistic pathogens in immuno-compromised patients and are difficult to treat because of its multi-drug resistance.
+Both of these bacteria are known to be nosocomial, in detection of the two opportunistic pathogens in immuno-compromised patients and are difficult to treat because of its multi-drug resistance.

 Interestingly, the PepQuery analysis indicates that the spectral evidence for the detection of the peptides from these organisms is quite solid.
 We plan to perform Lorikeet analysis to ascertain the spectral evidence.
 We have also contacted the authors of the original manuscript and reported our findings and have discussed the possibility of using new gargling solutions samples to detect the presence of any cohabitating emerging pathogens in COVID-19 patients using mass spectrometry based metaproteomics analysis.